meraymond2/idris-ide-client/README.md

 ## Status
 It works with Idris 1.3.X on all OSes.

 It is also compatible with the most recent release of Idris 2, currently v0.3.0.
+This will _not_ maintain backwards compatibility with older versions of Idris 2 until it stabilises.

 Not all IDE commands have been completely implemented in Idris2, see the issues for their current status.

 If you experience any problems on other versions or OSes, please raise an issue.
 Confirming compatability should be as simple as running the tests.